Effective Strategies for Successful Corporate Debt Management

 -Assessing Debt Capacity

 One of the first steps in managing corporate debt is determining how much debt the company can safely take on.
-This involves analysing key financial ratios such as the debt-to-equity ratio, interest coverage ratio, and debt service coverage ratio.
+This involves analyzing key financial ratios such as the debt-to-equity ratio, interest coverage ratio, and debt service coverage ratio.
 These metrics help assess the company’s ability to meet debt obligations without overstretching its resources.

 Debt-to-equity ratio: This ratio measures the proportion of debt relative to shareholders’ equity.
 A high ratio suggests that a company is heavily reliant on debt financing, which may increase financial risk.